Michael King (historian): Life

 Although not Māori himself, King was well known for his knowledge of Māori culture and history.
 New Zealand Listener, one of New Zealand's most popular weekly magazines, dubbed King "the people's historian" for his efforts to write about and for the local populace.
 As a biographer, King published works on Te Puea Herangi, Whina Cooper, Frank Sargeson (1995) and Janet Frame (2000).
-As an historian, King's works include Being Pākehā (1985), Moriori (1989), and The Penguin History of New Zealand (July 2003), the latter of which was, by February 2004, into its seventh edition.
+As a historian, King's works include Being Pākehā (1985), Moriori (1989), and The Penguin History of New Zealand (July 2003), the latter of which was, by February 2004, into its seventh edition.
 In all, King wrote, co-wrote and edited more than 30 books on a diverse range of New Zealand topics.
 He contributed to all five volumes of the Dictionary of New Zealand Biography.

 King was always sensitive to the fact that he was a Pākehā writing about the Māori world and always sought to establish close personal relationships with those he wrote about and their whānau, hapū and iwi authorities.
 He believed that all Pākehā had the same right to be called indigenous as Māori and disagreed with claims that only Māori have a spiritual association with mountains, lakes and rivers.
 He noted a recent tendency in literature to romanticise Māori life and indicated that certain aspects of Māori society in the pre-European era were harsher and less humane than the results of British colonisation.

 King's two children with his first wife Ros are the filmmaker Jonathan King and novelist Rachael King.
 The marriage ended amicably in 1974, while they were sharing a communal house with two other families.
 King was a diabetic and had post-polio syndrome.
 He received six weeks of chemotherapy and radiotherapy for throat cancer discovered in October 2003, which was in remission by 2004.